Perhaps Paraguayan javelin thrower Leryn Franco had a sore shoulder?

 But what is it?
 And why is it there?

-There are several different versions of this bright adhesive.
-In 2008 and 2012, athletes were frequently wearing Kinesio Tex Tape, which was developed by a Japanese chiropractor in 1979.
-Currently, KT Tape is the “official kinesiology tape licensee” for Team USA.
+Several versions of this bright adhesive exist.
+In 2008 and 2012, athletes often wore Kinesio Tex Tape, created by a Japanese chiropractor in 1979.
+Today, KT Tape is the official kinesiology tape licensee for Team USA.

 Kinesio’s website says their tape “alleviates discomfort and facilitates lymphatic drainage by microscopically lifting the skin.”
-They say that it can be “applied over muscles to reduce pain and inflammation, relax overused or tired muscles, and support muscles in movement on a 24-hour-a-day basis.”
+They say that it can be “applied over muscles to reduce pain and inflammation.
+Also to relax overused or tired muscles, and support muscles in movement on a 24-hour-a-day basis.”

 According to KT Tape’s site, their tape is applied ” to provide a lightweight, external support that helps you remain active while recovering from injuries.
 KT Tape creates neuromuscular feedback (called proprioception) that inhibits (relaxes) or facilitates stronger firing of muscles and tendons.”